anzoyem/my-first-repo/README.md

 # My first Project

-This is a sample git repository containing some sample files
+This is a sample git repository containing some sample files.
+I have some text to the readme using GitHub's editor.